Complete skip drive solution offers superior control

 Increasing the safety and reliability of quarrying operations...

 Motion control is paramount in hazardous industries like quarrying.
 If a skip laden with a ton and a half of product were to go hurtling off its rails at 80mph, the consequences could be devastating.
-Here's how motor and drive manufacturer WEG and the company’s premier partner Technidrive, developed a new skip drive with a brake control solution to upgrade TH Moore (Contracts) Ltd’s quarry equipment to improve reliability and safety on site.
+Here's how industrial drive specialist, Technidrive along with motor and drive manufacturer, WEG, developed a new skip drive with a brake control solution to upgrade TH Moore (Contracts) Ltd’s quarry equipment to improve reliability and safety on site.

 TH Moore, a GibsonBros Ltd associated company, is a supplier of quarry materials, high grade aggregates and CE marked bituminous products.
 Before the project, the quarry in question used an outdated skip drive system on a set of rails powered by a motor to move product on site.
 The system saw a skip drive up the rails to sit below a mixer or above three different bin positions — one used for loading straight into a lorry and two for storage bins.

-The system’s usage was dependent on the product, operational intermittently with no set running hours.
-Plagued with a wide range of electrical problems, and equipment breakdowns leading to multiple safety concerns, these faults were made harder to identify and rectify as the system was only operational for two to three months each year.
-The electrical contractor was the first point of contact for these breakdowns, but as the issues were getting increasingly difficult to diagnose, the contractor decided an entire system upgrade was necessary.
+The system’s usage was dependent on the product, it was operational intermittently and had no set running hours.
+Plagued with a wide range of electrical problems, and equipment breakdowns leading to multiple safety concerns, these faults were made harder to identify and rectify, as the system was only operational for two to three months each year.

 Reduced mechanical wear

-For the upgrade, Technidrive turned to WEG who provided a 22kW 4 pole B5 cast iron brake motor with an integrated 1024 pulse encoder.
+For the upgrade, Technidrive worked with WEG who provided a 22kW 4 pole B5 cast iron brake motor with an integrated 1024 pulse encoder.
 With superior efficiency levels, this motor was selected as it offers excellent cost effectiveness, greater productivity and the durability required for quarrying applications.
 For the skip drive, WEG recommended the CFW700 VSD with integrated high torque brake control.
-This integrated brake control, along with some intelligent programming of the on board soft PLC, means that Technidrive have been able to virtually eliminate brake wear and significantly reduce motor maintenance.
+This integrated brake control, along with some intelligent programming of the on board soft PLC, means Technidrive has been able to virtually eliminate brake wear and significantly reduce motor maintenance.

 Replacing an obsolete system: control, visibility and reliability